Frequently Asked Questions

 Can we visit Disability Support Services while on a campus tour?

 If you are planning to visit our campus as you select a university, feel free to contact Disability Support Services for an appointment if you would like to discuss specific accommodations in more detail.
-Students with a Learning Disability or ADHD should make an appointment with Sara Henry, Learning Specialist.
+Students with a Learning Disability, ADHD or Chronic Illness should make an appointment with Sara Henry, Assistant Director.
 All other students should meet with Ann Smith, Director of Disability Support Services.
 Our calendars fill up rapidly so please don’t plan on just “stopping in”.
 An appointment is appreciated.

 Should I disclose my disability when applying for admission?